ceph/ceph/doc/cephfs/fs-nfs-exports.rst

     $ ceph nfs export create cephfs <fsname> <clusterid> <binding> [--readonly] [--path=/path/in/cephfs]

-This creates export RADOS objects containing the export block.
+This creates export RADOS objects containing the export block, where

-<fsname> is the name of the FS volume used by the NFS Ganesha cluster that will
-serve this export.
+``fsname`` is the name of the FS volume used by the NFS Ganesha cluster that will serve this export.

-<clusterid> is the NFS Ganesha cluster ID.
+``clusterid`` is the NFS Ganesha cluster ID.

-<binding> is the pseudo root path (must be an absolute path).
+``binding`` is the pseudo root path (must be an absolute path).

 Delete CephFS Export
 ====================